Named Scholarship Profiles

 Mills awarded the Ruby L. Harp Scholarship to first-year nursing student Kendra Murthil in fall 2007, and, that spring, Katie and Kendra met at a dinner on campus.
 Katie says, “Meeting Kendra was the fulfillment of the opportunity Mills gave me to contribute.
 She embodies the Mills spirit and is bright, determined, and independent.
 She will be an excellent nurse, and I'm happy to be able to help make this possible.”

 Kendra Murthil considered becoming a doctor but decided on a career in nursing in order to have more contact with patients.
-She chose Mills because of the generous scholarships the College offers, which minimize the educational loans she requires, and because of the College's unique Nursing Program, which prepares students to earn a bachelor of science in nursing in just four years.
+She chose Mills because of the generous scholarships the College offers, which minimized the educational loans she requires, and because of the College's unique Nursing Program, which prepares students to earn a bachelor of science in nursing in just four years.

 Kendra was happy to be able to meet Katie: “How many people actually get to meet the people who provided their scholarship?
 Katie told me about how her grandmother's first job was in a hospital.
 What a cool coincidence that I want to work in a hospital too!”